Columbus Win 4-2 on Penalties

 • Discuss this story on the MLS NEXT Pro message board...

-- FC Cincinnati 2 Come up Short Against Toronto FC II, Fall 2-0 at Home - FC Cincinnati 2
+- Inter Miami CF II Takes on Huntsville FC on the Road - Inter Miami CF II

-- Huntsville City FC Falls 2-1 at Orlando City B - Huntsville City Football Club
+- Huntsville City FC to Celebrate Fan Appreciation Night Sunday, September 8 - Huntsville City Football Club

+- Timbers2 Loan Defender Harvey Neville to USL Side Sacramento Republic FC for Remainder of 2024 Season - Portland Timbers 2

 - Columbus Win 4-2 on Penalties - New York City FC II